gruppe-adler/grad_civs/README.md

 Attribute                | Default Value | Explanation
 -------------------------|---------------|------------------------------------------------------------------------------------------------------------------------------------------------
-animalTransportChance    | 0.4           | Probability that a suitable vehicle will carry some animals as cargo. automaticVehicleGroupSize| 1             | Allow vehicles to be filled according to capacity, ignoring *initialGroupSize* (0,1). backpackProbability      | 0.5            | Probability that a civilian will wear a backpack backpacks                | []            | All classnames of backpacks that civilians may wear. civClasses               | ["C_Man_1"]   | Unit classes to use for spawning civilians
+backpackProbability      | 0.5            | Probability that a civilian will wear a backpack backpacks                | []            | All classnames of backpacks that civilians may wear. civClasses               | ["C_Man_1"]   | Unit classes to use for spawning civilians